• Business Business

 On the sustainability page on Hy-Vee's website, the store stated: "We're committed to doing our part to reduce the number of single-use plastics in our stores. … We continue to search for sustainable packaging that works for our customers and the environment."

-The company does not offer a timeline or benchmark goals for this project, making it difficult to track its progress or hold it accountable.
+The company did not offer a timeline or benchmark goals for this project, making it difficult to track its progress or hold it accountable.
+But in an email to The Cool Down, a Hy-Vee representative said that the Club Coffee compostable coffee pods have been discontinued, with hopes of finding a new supplier to bring it back in a form that can see success.

 What can I do about plastic waste?